wencruz/ModuleManager/Patch-Ordering.md

 3. All patches with :FIRST are applied.
 4. All patches without an ordering directive (:FIRST, :BEFORE, :FOR, :AFTER, :LAST, :FINAL) are applied.
 5. For each item in the Unicode-sorted list of _modname_ values:
-    a.
-All patches with :BEFORE are applied
+    * All patches with :BEFORE are applied
-    b.
-All patches with :FOR are applied
+    * All patches with :FOR are applied
-    c.
-All patches with :AFTER are applied
+    * All patches with :AFTER are applied
 6. All patches with :FINAL are applied

 ## Nodes with no operator